php/web-doc/tutorial/local-setup.md

  * doc-base
  * phd

 If setting up a local php.net mirror is desired, the `web-php` repository must also be cloned.
-This is explained in the "Set up a local php.net mirror" section. <!-- a link to the "Set up local php.net mirror" is preferrable, but I'm unsure if [Set up a local php.net mirror](/#set-up-a-local-phpnet-mirror) will work between markdown and doc.php.net since doc.php.net/tutorial/local-setup.php does not have anchor headings -->
+This is explained in the "Set up a local php.net mirror" section.

 Note that `doc-en` is cloned into the `en` directory below.
 ```